Azure/swashbuckle-resource-provider/README.md

 ##To Customize the Swagger Doc Generation##

-With Swashbuckle, you can do a lot customizations to your Swagger doc generation.
+With Swashbuckle, you can do a lot of customizations to your Swagger doc generation.

 * Open Swagger/SwaggerConfig.cs, update the following to point your Swagger document to a host other than the default.
 ```